debops/debops/docs/custom-hooks.rst

   A new certificate has been activated, or there has been change of the active Certificate Authority (internal, external, acme).

+``changed-dhparam``
+  Diffie-Hellman parameters in the certificate chain have been added/upated.

 ``file-change``
   A generic file change notification.